Skullabs/kos/docs_src/12-internal-deployment-events.md

     }
     ```

-## Application events
+## Configuration Loaded events
-By exposing an implementation of the interface `kos.api.Application`,
+By exposing an implementation of the interface `kos.api.ConfigurationLoadedEventListener`,
 developers will be notified whenever the whole application is about to be
 started.
-It is useful to deploy custom Verticles that requires complex
-logic to be instantiated.
+It allow one to read the whole configuration of the software.

 === "Kotlin"
     ```kotlin
     @Exposed
-    class MyCustomAppBootstrap: Application {
+    class MyCustomAppBootstrap: ConfigurationLoadedEventListener {

-        fun configure( deploymentContext: DeploymentContext ) {
+        fun on( event: ConfigurationLoadedEvent ) {
             TODO("Implement me!")
         }
     }